 Eliminating or reducing design-related problems that contribute to or cause unsafe use is part of the overall risk management process.
-Hazards considered in risk analysis should include, but are not limited to, physical, mechanical, thermal, electrical, chemical, biological as well as use-related hazards:
+Hazards considered in risk analysis should include, but are not limited to: physical, mechanical, thermal, electrical, chemical, biological, other hazards such as radiation as well as use-related hazards.